Das Ich und das Rauschen der Welt

 Ein Ich, das nicht schweigt.

-The ego and the noise of the world
+The Self and the Noise of the World

-A hermeneutic look at self-loss, longing and responsibility
+A hermeneutic reflection on self-loss, longing, and responsibility

-„Evil is never ‚radical‘, it is only extreme, and it has neither depth nor a demonic dimension.
-It can devastate the whole world because it grows like a fungus on the surface.
-It’s challenging precisely because it’s so thoughtless.“
+“Evil is never ‘radical’; it is only extreme, and it possesses neither depth nor any demonic dimension.
+It can overgrow and lay waste to the whole world precisely because it spreads like a fungus on the surface.
+It is challenging because it is so thoughtless.”

 A quiet beginning

-Sometimes I ask myself: how many people live – and have never really met themselves?
+Sometimes I ask myself: how many people live their lives without ever truly meeting themselves?

-Perhaps the self has not disappeared, but has merely been drowned out.
+Perhaps the self has not disappeared.
+Perhaps it has merely been drowned out.
 Covered by expectations, images, voices.
-By a collective You that begins quietly and at some point permeates everything: You do it this way.
-You can’t do that.
-But you should.
+By a collective one that begins quietly and eventually seeps into everything: One does it this way.
+One cannot do that.
+One should, after all.

-We grow up in social structures that shape us even before we can express ourselves.
+We grow up in social structures that shape us before we can even speak ourselves into being.
 Family, school, religion, culture – they give us language, values, boundaries.
-And with them also a degree of heteronomy that often pushes the ego – the sensitive, unruly one – into the background.
+And with them a measure of external determination that often pushes the sensitive, unruly self into the background.

-Those who conform early are often rewarded.
-Those who disagree stand out – unpleasantly in case of doubt.
-But what happens when the silent suffering of conforming becomes greater than the desire to belong?
+Those who adapt early are often rewarded.
+Those who object stand out – and usually not pleasantly.
+But what happens when the quiet suffering of conformity becomes greater than the desire to belong?

-I see it in young people who are fighting for visibility on social media.
-They post, share, perform – often in search of themselves, but always in comparison with others.
-The screen becomes a stage, the self becomes a projection surface.
+I see it in young people struggling for visibility on social media.
+They post, share, perform – often in search of themselves, yet always in comparison with others.
+The screen becomes a stage, the self a projection surface.
 The desire for attention masks the fear of not being enough.

-Or people who lose themselves in caring for others.
+I also see it in people who lose themselves in caring for others.
 With dedication, with seriousness.
-And yet a vacuum often remains – a self that nobody asks what it feels, believes, wants.
+And yet often a vacuum remains – a self nobody asks what it feels, believes, or wants.

-When the ego feels threatened, it flees: into work, into relationships, into activism.
-It seeks support on the outside – in things that provide structure but often no depth.
-Or it seeks intoxication: through consumption, through speed, through social media.
+When the self feels threatened, it escapes: into work, into relationships, into activism.
+It seeks support outside itself – in things that provide structure, but often no depth.
+Or it seeks intoxication: through consumption, speed, social media.

-Everything seems within reach there: Confirmation, distraction, closeness.
+There everything seems within reach: approval, distraction, closeness.
 A like as a caress, a comment as a sign of life.
-And yet the ego often loses itself in the obvious, in the lives of others.
+And yet the self often loses itself in the obvious, the immediate, the lives of others.
 Instead of feeling, it scrolls through life.

 There is no identity without relationship.
-The ego is not created in a vacuum.
+The self does not emerge in a vacuum.
 It needs resonance, correction, closeness.
-But relationship without ego is fusion – and fusion can be suffocating.
+But relationship without self becomes fusion – and fusion can suffocate.

 A look at Nepal

-Here in Nepal, where I am writing this text, the tension between self and society is revealed in a different way – and at the same time very familiar.
+Here in Nepal, where I am writing this text, the tension between self and society appears in a different way – and yet feels very familiar.

-In a predominantly Hindu society, where the social structure often triumphs over the individual, the idea of a self-determined ego is taken less for granted than in the West.
-Many young people experience a strong pressure of expectation: to fit in, to serve, to obey.
+In a predominantly Hindu society, where the social fabric often takes precedence over the individual, the idea of a self-determined self is less taken for granted than in the West.
+Many young people experience strong pressure to fit in, to serve, to obey.

-Some spent their childhood or youth in Buddhist monasteries – places of silence, discipline and dissolution of the ego.
-There they learnt that the ego is an illusion – a source of suffering.
+Some spent their childhood or youth in Buddhist monasteries – places of silence, discipline, and the dissolution of the ego.
+There they learned that the ego is an illusion, a source of suffering.
 For some, this was healing.
-For others, it became a source of inner conflict.
+For others, it became the source of an inner conflict.

-Because what happens when this ego – despite all the practice – does not disappear?
-When it suddenly wants to speak, feel, rebel?
+For what happens when this self, despite all practice, does not disappear?
+When it suddenly wants to speak, to feel, to rebel?

-My goddaughter threw off her robe after ten years in a convent – not out of rejection, but out of longing.
-Today she lives in a field of tension between inner awakening and outer limitation.
-Between the doctrine of the „not-me“ and the human desire to be recognised as an independent person.
+After ten years in the monastery, Hishsi took off the robe – not out of rejection, but out of longing.
+Today she lives in the tension between inner awakening and outer limitation.
+Between the teaching of “non-self” and the human desire to be recognised as a person in her own right.

-The loss of the ego is not only a psychological phenomenon, but also a political one.
-It can become a collective reality – with destructive power.
+The loss of the self is not only a psychological phenomenon.
+It is also political.
+It can become a collective reality – with destructive force.

-German history is a harrowing example of this.
-The Holocaust, the Gleichschaltung, the will to exterminate – all of this was not only an expression of ideological blindness, but also of a profound weakness of the ego: people who no longer asked questions.
+German history offers a devastating example.
+The Holocaust, Gleichschaltung, the will to annihilate – all this was not only an expression of ideological blindness, but also of a profound weakness of the self: people who no longer asked questions.
 No longer felt.
-Who submitted to the collective “one” and found support in obedience.
+Who submitted to the collective one and found security in obedience.

 But this pattern is universal.
-The Khmer Rouge in Cambodia tried to eradicate the individual self – in the name of a utopian collective.
-During the Cultural Revolution in China, millions of people were also expropriated, banished and killed – because they were seen as deviating from the norm.
+The Khmer Rouge in Cambodia tried to erase the individual self in the name of a utopian collective.
+During China’s Cultural Revolution, millions were expropriated, banished, or killed because they were seen as deviations from the march in step.

-Authoritarian regimes are gaining influence worldwide.
-Democracies are crumbling, wars are glorified as national self-assertion, language is brutalised.
+And today?
+Authoritarian regimes are gaining influence across the world.
+Democracies are eroding, wars are glorified as national self-assertion, language is becoming brutal.

-Social media accelerate this process: they intensify agitation, polarise and narrow the discourse.
+Social media accelerate this process.
+They intensify agitation, polarise, narrow discourse.
 What used to be the poster is now the algorithm.
-Those who thought yesterday are outraged today.
-What was heard yesterday is broadcast today.
+Yesterday’s reflection becomes today’s outrage.
+Yesterday’s listening becomes today’s broadcasting.

-The ego becomes a projection surface – or a target.
-It searches for itself – and gets lost in the noise.
+The self becomes a projection surface – or a target.
+It searches for itself and gets lost in the noise.

 My concern grows – not out of fear, but out of responsibility:

 Democracy needs judgement.
-And judgement needs an ego.
+And judgement needs a self.

 A self that feels

-Perhaps what protects us – individually and collectively – is not strength in the external sense.
-But inner alertness.
+Perhaps what protects us, individually and collectively, is not strength in the external sense.
+It is inner alertness.

 A self that thinks.